openhab/openhab-docs/_addons_automation/jythonscripting/readme.md

 ---
 id: jythonscripting
-label: Jython Scripting (DEPRECATED)
+label: Jython Scripting
-title: Jython Scripting (DEPRECATED) - Automation
+title: Jython Scripting - Automation
 type: automation
-description: "::: tip Note:"
+description: "This add-on provides [Jython](https://www.jython.org/) 2.7 that can be used as a scripting language within automation rules and which eliminates the need to download Jython and create `EXTRA_JAVA_OPTS` entries for `bootclasspath`, `python.home` and `python.path`."
 since: 3x
 logo: images/addons/jythonscripting.png
 install: auto